What are deeming rates?

 4 min read

-On 20 August 2025, Federal Social Services minister Tanya Plibersek announced changes to deeming rates.
-Not sure what they are or why they matter?
-Don’t worry, we’re here to break it down in a simple way without the jargon, so you can stay ahead and make smarter moves for retirement (even if it still feels like a long way off).
+On 20 March 2026, deeming rates have increased once again.
+This increase, to align deeming rates with higher market interest rates, follows an earlier increase in September 2025, which was the first increase to the deeming rate since 2020, when they were frozen to help pensioners cope with uncertainty brought on by the pandemic.
+If you don’t know what a deeming rate is, or why they matter?
+Don’t worry.
+We’re here to break it down in a simple way without the jargon, so you can stay ahead and make smarter moves for retirement (even if it still feels like a long way off).

-When it comes to figuring out how much Age Pension you'll get, rather than dig through every bank account or investment everyone has (timely and costly!), the Government use what’s called a deeming rate.
-It’s a standard interest rate used to estimate how much income your assets should be earning, rather than what you’re actually earning.
-That estimated income helps determine how much pension support you’ll get to retire with.
+To figure out out how much Age Pension you'll get, rather than dig through every bank account or investment everyone has (timely and costly!), the Government uses a deeming rate.
+A deeming rate is a standard interest rate used to estimate the income your assets could be earning, rather than what they’re actually earning.
+This estimated income helps Centrelink determine how much Age Pension support you’ll be entitled to when you retire.

 Why do we use deeming rates?

-Deeming rates are used to keep things fair, treating all financial assets the same, no matter where or how your money's invested.
+As well as for efficiencies, deeming rates are used to help keep things fair, as they treat all financial assets the same, no matter where or how your money's invested.
 That means:

 • If you’re getting high interest on your investments: you aren’t penalised for being savvy.